Home

 A Cabaret in the Warsaw Ghetto.
 Produced with Hankus Netsky.
 Hillel Foundation at Tufts University, 1993.
 Expanded and reissued by Hillel: The Foundation for Jewish Campus Life, 2005

 Abayudaya: Music from the Jewish People of Uganda.
 Recorded, compiled and annotated.
-Smithsonian Folkways Recordings, 2004.
-Nominated for a Grammy Award in the category of Traditional World Music
+Smithsonian Folkways Recordings, 2003.
+Nominated for a GRAMMY Award in the category of Traditional World Music.

 Abayudaya: The Jews of Uganda.
 CD to accompany the book, Abayudaya: The Jews of Uganda.
 Abbeville Press, 2002